Uruguayan Air Force Flight 571: Finding help

-In the meantime Parrado and Canessa arrived on horseback at Los Maitenes where they were fed and allowed to rest.
+In the meantime, Parrado and Canessa arrived on horseback to a cabin at Los Maitenes where they were fed and allowed to rest.
 Canessa had lost half of his body weight since the plane crash and weighed 44 kg.
+In an interview with Nando Parrado, the British media outlet The Guardian states that Parrado and Canessa hiked approximately 37 mi during their 10 day trek.
+Parrado notes that by the end, "Roberto was very weak.
+He gave everything that he had."